 The term “sugar alcohol” is somewhat confusing because sugar alcohols aren’t alcohol, and they aren’t even sugar.
-Part of the chemical structure of these carbohydrates is similar to sugar while another part of the chemical structure is more like alcohol.
+Part of these carbohydrates’ chemical structure is similar to sugar, while another part of the chemical structure is more like alcohol.
 The actual name for these carbohydrates is “polyols.”
 When you are reading labels, you might see such names as xylitol, erythritol, glycerol, lactitol, and sorbitol, which all refer to sugar alcohols.

 What are Sugar Alcohols

 “Sugar-free, low sugar, zero sugar.”
-These are marketing claims seen in many packaged foods such as yogurt, lollies, chewing gum, biscuits and diet foods promoted as “healthy” foods due to their low sugar content.
-The question is how can these foods have a sweet taste and yet contain little or no sugar and no artificial sweeteners?
-In a market that is more health savvy, sugar alcohols such as xylitol, sorbitol and mannitol are commonly being used in foods to replace sugar and artificial sweeteners.
+These are marketing claims seen in many packaged foods such as yogurt, lollies, chewing gum, biscuits, and diet foods promoted as “healthy” foods due to their low sugar content.
+The question is, how can these foods have a sweet taste and yet contain little or no sugar and no artificial sweeteners?
+In a more health-savvy market, sugar alcohols such as xylitol, sorbitol, and mannitol are commonly being used in foods to replace sugar and artificial sweeteners.

-Also known as polyols, sugar alcohols are a type of carbohydrate formed from an alcohol portion and a sugar portion.
+Also known as polyols, sugar alcohols are carbohydrates formed from an alcohol portion and a sugar portion.
 Despite the name, sugar alcohols don’t contain ethanol, and so you won’t become intoxicated from consumption.
-Sugar alcohols tend to be less sweet and also contain between to 1/3 fewer calories than sugar (2 or 3 calories compared to 4 with sugar).
-Apart from their sweet taste, sugar alcohols also help to bulk out foods, provide texture and “mouth feel” to products such as chewing gum.
-While they occur naturally in fruits and vegetables, most sugar alcohols used in food production are produced from glucose, sucrose or starch.
+Sugar alcohols tend to be less sweet and contain between 1/3 fewer calories than sugar (2 or 3 calories compared to 4 with sugar).
+Apart from their sweet taste, sugar alcohols also help to bulk out foods, provide texture and a “mouth feel” to chewing gum products.
+While they occur naturally in fruits and vegetables, most sugar alcohols used in food production are produced from glucose, sucrose, or starch.

 Sugar Alcohols Don’t Act Like Sugars

-It is important to remember, however, that sugar alcohols don’t necessarily act like sugar in the body.
-Sugar alcohol absorption into the blood stream is incomplete resulting in a reduced rise in blood glucose when compared to sugar.
-For this reason, they are popular in foods products targeted to the diet, low carb, and diabetes market.
+However, it is important to remember that sugar alcohols don’t necessarily act like sugar in the body.
+Sugar alcohol absorption into the bloodstream is incomplete, resulting in a reduced rise in blood glucose when compared to sugar.
+For this reason, they are popular in food products targeted to the diet, low carb, and diabetes market.

 A minor problem arises when foods containing sugar alcohols claim to be “sugar-free” or “low-sugar.”
 While technically correct, consumers may assume that the food will, therefore, have little or no impact on blood sugars.
-As discussed above, sugar alcohols reduce the energy density of foods and therefore have less impact on blood sugars, however, there is still some influence which diabetics need to take into account.
-It is considered safe to assume that sugar alcohols will have approximately half the impact of sugar on blood sugar levels 1.
+As discussed above, sugar alcohols reduce foods’ energy density and therefore have less impact on blood sugars.
+However, there is still some influence which people with diabetes need to take into account.
+It is considered safe to assume that sugar alcohols will have approximately half the impact of sugar on blood sugar levels.

 Sugar Alcohols Side Effects

-An important factor that needs to be taken into account is the total daily consumption of sugar alcohols.
-Over a day it is likely to be the total quantity consumed that impacting on blood sugar levels and the digestive system with greater amounts more liable to cause side effects.
+An important factor that needs to be taken into account is the total daily consumption of sugar alcohol.
+Over a day, it is likely to be the total quantity consumed that impacts blood sugar levels and the digestive system, with greater amounts more liable to cause side effects.
 The American Diabetic Association advises a warning “may cause diarrhea: on quantities higher than 50g/day for sorbitol and 20g/day for mannitol.

 Sorbitol is made from corn syrup and only has half the sweetness of sugar.
-Sorbitol is less likely to cause an intestinal upset than mannitol, however, is not recommend for diabetics as it is not readily excreted and high levels can contribute to microvasculature damage.
-Ironically, it is often found in “sugar-free” gums and candy recommended to diabetics.
+Sorbitol is less likely to cause an intestinal upset than mannitol.
+However, it is not recommended for people with diabetes as it is not readily excreted, and high levels can contribute to microvasculature damage.
+Ironically, it is often found in “sugar-free” gums and candy recommended to people with diabetes.
 Sorbitol can also cause laxative effects.

-Xylitol is a sugar alcohol made from a part of birch trees that has been used safely since the 1960s.
+Xylitol is a sugar alcohol made from a part of birch trees that have been used safely since the 1960s.
 Despite researching this ingredient, at this stage, there are no adverse reports of xylitol in humans.
 In fact, the opposite seems to be true with positive effects on tooth decay reduction.
-Unlike sugar, Sugar alcohols can not be acted upon by bacteria in the mouth.
-Research has shown that regular chewing of gum containing xylitol showed up to 60% reduction in tooth decay when compared to controls.
-The other positive report for diabetics is reduced blood sugar and insulin responses to xylitol consumption when compared to sugar.
+Unlike sugar, Sugar alcohols cannot be acted upon by bacteria in the mouth.
+Research has shown that regular chewing of gum containing xylitol showed up to a 60% reduction in tooth decay when compared to controls.
+The other positive report for people with diabetes is reduced blood sugar and insulin responses to xylitol consumption compared to sugar.

 One area of concern concerning xylitol is its use with animals, specifically at this stage dogs.
-A recent report by the Veterinary Medical Association (JAVMA) indicated that sugar-free dog treats containing xylitol had caused liver failure and in a small number of instances death 3.
-Based on this report, it is advisable for pet owners to avoid giving their dogs’ xylitol-containing treats.
+A recent report by the Veterinary Medical Association (JAVMA) indicated that sugar-free dog treats containing xylitol had caused liver failure and death in a small number of instances.
+Based on this report, pet owners should avoid giving their dogs xylitol-containing treats.

 Foods containing sugar alcohols are increasingly available due to the trend in diet, low-carb, and diabetic foods.
-Consumers, particularly diabetics need to keep in mind total daily consumption of sugar alcohols and those experiencing ongoing digestive upset would do well to eliminate them from their diets.
+Consumers, particularly diabetics, need to keep in mind the total daily consumption of sugar alcohols, and those experiencing ongoing digestive upset would do well to eliminate them from their diets.
 Of course, sugar alcohols are definitely out for dogs and possibly other pets as well.

-Finally, while sugar may be responsible or partially so for many of modern society’s health complaints, it is a natural substance that we have been consuming for thousands of years.
+Finally, while sugar may be responsible or partially so for much of modern society’s health complaints, it is a natural substance that we have been consuming for thousands of years.
 While we eat far too much of it, sugar is part of our evolutionary history.
-On the other hand sugar alcohols have only been used in recent times.
-The effects of long-term use, beneficial or otherwise are not known.
+On the other hand, sugar alcohols have only been used in recent times.
+The effects of long-term use, beneficial or otherwise, are not known.
 As such, moderation is recommended when including sugar alcohols as part of your diet.

-Sugar Alcohols in toothpaste are not coming in big amounts so are safe to use.
-But if you consume lots of them in another form, like food, chewing gums, drinks then you may get too much of it.
+Sugar Alcohols in toothpaste are not coming in big amounts, so they are safe to use.
+But if you consume lots of them in another form, like food, chewing gums, drinks, then you may get too much of it.

-At this moment nothing says that it is a dangerous ingredient, but you need to know that you don’t need this ingredient in toothpaste and since there are no long studies on sugar alcohols I suggest you avoid it.
-You can get toothpaste without it and be on a safe side.
+At this moment, nothing says that it is a dangerous ingredient, but you need to know that you don’t need this ingredient in toothpaste, and since there are no long studies on sugar alcohols, I suggest you avoid it.
+You can get toothpaste without it and be on the safe side.
 And time will tell if this ingredient can cause some bigger harm to humans than diarrhea.